By Paola Pascual & Simon Kennell on Apr 27, 2021 8:08:17 AM

-In this article, you will read the main takeaways of our latest podcast episode, listen to it on your favorite platform, and read the transcript below.
-To get podcast updates straight to your inbox, register here.
+In this article, you will read the main takeaways of our latest podcast episode, listen to it above, and read the transcript below.
+Get podcast updates straight to your inbox.
 We provide tips for those of you learning English and help you learn new English words and speak English fluently.

 What Are Communication Styles?

 Communication in the workplace is one of the most crucial elements of any job, and it allows you to convey complex ideas and make sure everyone is aware of the same facts and procedures.
 Clear and effective communication is also a great way to reduce work stress, boost productivity, and build better relationships with your coworkers.

 Despite this, Harvard Business Review notes that about two-thirds of managers aren’t comfortable communicating with their employees.
 The truth is, as Aubrey Blanche, global head of diversity and belonging at Atlassian, wrote: “The differences between communication styles often cause more agony than they really need to.”
 And this comes down to the fact that we all communicate differently.
 We all have different styles.